badaix/snapcast/README.md

     #}

 Add a new audio output of the type "fifo", which will let mpd play audio into the named pipe `/tmp/snapfifo`.
-Make sure that the "format" setting is the same as the format setting of the snapserver (default is "44100:16:2", which should make resampling unnecessary in most cases)
+Make sure that the "format" setting is the same as the format setting of the SnapServer (default is "44100:16:2", which should make resampling unnecessary in most cases)

     audio_output {
         type            "fifo"